roytang/blog/content/notes/2019/06/1142102572246822912/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/1142102572246822912/
+title: ''
 ---

-RT [@stevevsninjas](https://twitter.com/stevevsninjas/): The biggest myth about travel is "packing light" - don't bother!
-Light is available from the sun and artificial sources…
+The biggest myth about travel is "packing light" - don't bother!
+Light is available from the sun and artificial sources worldwide.